strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### SEO
-The Strapi SEO plugin is designed to make your application SEO-friendly.
+The Strapi SEO plugin is designed to improve your application SEO.
+Once installed, the plugin is available in the main navigation menu. <!-- add assets--> The plugin is configured from the main navigation menu.
 The plugin allows for:

 - importation of default Strapi seo and meta-social components
 - manage the meta title, meta description, and preview the content
 - manage social tags for Facebook and Twitter
 - SEO analysis of the application content

 <!-- table here -->
 - adds SEO to the nav panel
 - adds SEO component to selected collection types
 - lots of detail inside the content manager once it is setup
 - how much detail to add here, and where else would it be documented?

 ### Sentry